-At 31 March 2024, the Council had committed to a number of capital projects in 2023/24 and future years.
+At 31 March 2025, the Council had committed to a number of capital projects in 2024/25 and future years.
 The major commitments are:

-Scheme Purpose Expected Period £000 Various Highways Schemes Expenditure within the Highways Capital Programme to be completed by the Council's Highways Maintenance Contractor for the Liverpool City Region Sustainable Transport Scheme (CRSTS) and East of Halewood Highway improvement works.
-2024/25 and 2025/26 16,404 Highways Key route Network Schemes Additional CRSTS grant funding allocation from the Liverpool City Region for Key Route Network Highways improvement works to be undertaken by the Council's Highways Maintenance Contractor.
-2024/25 and 2025/26 5,699 Access to Halsnead Garden Village Transport This project is closely aligned with the Liverpool City Region Growth Strategy providing transport infrastructure improvements that are primarily required to enable the Halsnead Garden Village site to be capable of development, thereby securing comprehensive development and maximising the associated benefits for Knowsley and the Liverpool City Region.
-2024/25 2,857 Plantation Primary School Expenditure to return Plantation Primary School in Halewood to a 3-Form entry primary school for increased pupil capacity requirements with costs related to Phase 2 & Phase 3 infrastructure improvements.
-2024/25 and 2025/26 1,811 Kirkby Town Centre Regeneration The scheme transferred ownership of the existing town centre from St Modwen to the Council enabling the Council to bring forward a new retail development and improvements to Cherryfield Drive.
-2024/25 1,030 Street Lighting LED Replacement Scheme Expenditure to upgrade the Council's Street Lighting Inventory to LED lighting undertaken by Council's Street Lighting PFI Contract provider.
+31 March 2024 £000 Scheme Purpose Expected Period £000 16,404 Various Highways Schemes Expenditure within the Highways Capital Programme to be completed by the Council's Highways Maintenance Contractor for the Liverpool City Region Sustainable Transport Scheme (CRSTS) and East of Halewood Highway improvement works.
+2025/26 12,826 0 Huyton Active Travel Corridor and Tarbock Island Expenditure within the Highways Capital Programme to be completed by the Council's Highways Maintenance Contractor, funded by Grant allocation from the Liverpool City Region, to enhance safety across the Borough and improve the existing cycle network, as well as improve junction capacity in an area which currently experiences congestion.
+This initiative aligns with Knowsley's forthcoming Local Cycling and Walking Infrastructure Plan.
+2025/26 and 2026/27 11,374 5,699 Highways Key route Network Schemes Additional CRSTS grant funding allocation from the Liverpool City Region for Key Route Network Highways improvement works to be undertaken by the Council's Highways Maintenance Contractor.
+2025/26 4,350 0 Active Travel : M57 Junction - Phase 1 Expenditure within the Highways Capital Programme to be completed by the Council's Highways Maintenance Contractor, funded by Grant allocation from the Liverpool City Region, to enhance safety across the Borough and improve the existing cycle network.
+This initiative aligns with Knowsley's forthcoming Local Cycle and Walking Infrastructure Plan 2025/26 and 2026/27 4,196 0 Strategic Acquisitions & Demolitions - Prescot The demolition of Stephenson's Printworks and partial demolition of Prescot Shopping Centre was identified by the public and stakeholders as one of the highest priorities in need of intervention and investment with Prescot Town Centre Master Plan.
+2025/26 1,376

+31 March 2024 £000 Scheme Purpose Expected Period £000 2,857 Access to Halsnead Garden Village Transport This project is closely aligned with the Liverpool City Region Growth Strategy providing transport infrastructure improvements that are primarily required to enable the Halsnead Garden Village site to be capable of development, thereby securing comprehensive development and maximising the associated benefits for Knowsley and the Liverpool City Region.
+2025/26 341 894 Street Lighting LED Replacement Scheme Expenditure to upgrade the Council's Street Lighting Inventory to LED lighting undertaken by Council's Street Lighting PFI Contract provider.
 These works will result in energy usage efficiencies for the Council thus producing subsequent energy cost savings.
 The completion of these works will also mitigate obsolescence of the current lighting columns producing savings on future maintenance repair requirements on the existing lantern stock.
-2024/25 894
+2025/26 120 1,811 Plantation Primary School Expenditure to return Plantation Primary School in Halewood to a 3-Form entry primary school for increased pupil capacity requirements with costs related to Phase 2 & Phase 3 infrastructure improvements. n/a 0 1,030 Kirkby Town Centre Regeneration The scheme transferred ownership of the existing town centre from St Modwen to the Council enabling the Council to bring forward a new retail development and improvements to Cherryfield Drive.
+2025/26 86